-The math grade has three components: focus areas (30%), cognitive skills (30%), and concepts (40%).
-Focus areas work the same as they do in other courses: the 30% of the total grade breaks down further into 21% for power and 9% for additional.
-The cognitive skills also work like they do in other courses: teachers score projects on the cognitive skills rubric, and those scores translate to a cognitive skills average, which makes up 30% of the grade.
+The math grade has three components: Focus Areas (30%), Cognitive Skills (30%), and concepts (40%).
+Focus Areas work the same as they do in other courses: the 30% of the total grade breaks down further into 21% for Power Focus Areas and 9% for Additional Focus Areas.
+The Cognitive Skills also work like they do in other courses: teachers score Projects on the Cognitive Skills Rubric, and those scores translate to a Cognitive Skills average, which makes up 30% of the grade.
 Concepts are unique to math courses: performance tasks are scored on the concept rubric, and those scores translate to a concept average, which makes up 40% of the grade.
-For all math courses, the concept rubric is 1-5, where 3=passing and 5=100%.
+For all math courses, the concept rubric is ranged from 1-5, where 3=passing and 5=100%.